Skip to content

 Note that there may be cases where two or more rules create the same type of preference for a particular candidate.
 In those cases, only the first preference encountered is added to the ROSK.
 Adding all of them can produce over-specific chunks.
 It may still be possible to learn similar chunks with those other preferences if the agent subgoals again in a similar context.

 Note also that operator selection knowledge is not tracked and incorporated into chunks by default.
-The setting must be turned on via the chunk command’s add-osk setting.
-See Section 9.4.1 on page 233 for more information.
+The setting must be turned on via the chunk command’s add-osk setting..

 The ROSK also affects the conditions of justifications, so the add-desirability-prefs setting does have an effect on the agent even if learning is turned off.